 The Administrative Team consists of the Chair, Vice Chair, Secretary, and Designated Federal Official/Advisory Committee Specialist.
-This group is responsible for coordinating logistics and operations of the Board.
-The Administrative team meets via teleconference on an as-needed basis, to be determined by the Administrative Team.
+This group is responsible for facilitating logistics and operations of the Board-, including working with USDA staff for onboarding new members and providing outgoing board members with the opportunity to share experiences and feedback.
+The Administrative team meets via teleconference on an asneeded basis, to be determined by the Administrative Team.
 This team is not a subcommittee and makes no decisions.
-All items needing further discussion or action are placed on the Executive Subcommittee agenda and are recorded in the Executive Subcommittee notes.
+All items needing further discussion or action are placed on the Executive Committee agenda and are recorded in the Executive Committee notes.